michaelt604/ProceduralPlanetGeneration/README.md

  ## Cracked
  The Cracked class, although heavily derived from science fiction, it creates a very unique atmosphere and would be a great playable environment for a game or simulation.
 Its defining features are deep cracks along the planet’s surface exposing the molten interior of the planet.

+ ### How to Run
+ Running and switching between planets can be a bit tricky.
+There was not enough time to implement a proper planet switch, so a spawner class and inspector parameters are used to facilitate switching between the classes.
+The spawner class can be accessed under the hierarchy by selection the “Spawner”, as shown in A-1.
+This brings up the parameters as shown in A-2 under the inspector.
+The Planet Type is a dropdown which can be selected to show all of the class types, physically selecting the class will display the class on screen.
+Once the planet is brought forward, it must be selected again from the hierarchy on the left side of the screen.